Skip to content

 Different Varieties Of Plum Fruit Trees

 There are two major categories of them: Santa Rosa and Methley.
 Within these categories are found subcategories, and the specific type you plant will determine their exact coloring.
-Regardless of which type you plant, you can look forward to tons of produce.
+You can look forward to tons of produce regardless of your plant type.
 They will pay for themselves over time and are quite attractive to boot!

 Do they grow in America